openlibhums/memory-alpha/content/pages/support/plugins/import-export-update.md

 ## Exporting

-You can export a CSV containing metadata for all the articles currently in a given workflow stage.
+You can export a CSV containing metadata for all the articles in a given workflow stage.
 It will also download selected files from that stage.